pH7Software/pH7-Social-Dating-CMS/README.md

 * Multilingual URLs
 * Check that all UGC (User-Generated Content) is Unique (to avoid spam and malicious users)
 * RSS Feed
-* Full API for integration from an external app (iOS/Android, ...), website, program, ...
+* Fully API for integration from an external app (iOS/Android, ...), website, program, ...
 * Feedback
-* Full Responsive Templates
+* Fully Responsive Templates
 * Multiple-Themes and many customization possible
 * Message templates
 * Multi Themes and many personalizable